• Home page

 • Margaux Island ;

-• Ile Pâté (private property) housing the fort of the same name which constitutes with Fort-médoc;
+• Ile Pâté (private property) housing the fort of the same name which together with Fort-médoc;

-Built in 1691 by Vauban, the fort has been the property of the commune of Cussac-Fort-Médoc since 1930, located between vineyards (Saint Julien) and the estuary.
+Built in 1691 by Vauban, the fort has been owned by the municipality of Cussac-Fort-Médoc since 1930, located between vineyards (Saint Julien) and the estuary.

 In the middle of the vineyards

 Pauillac, a small town on the river, is the capital of the Médoc wine region.
-It is known worldwide for being home to three prestigious premier crus classés: Mouton-Rothschild, Latour and Lafite-Rothschild.
-It is home to around a hundred wine estates.
+It is world-renowned for being home to three prestigious Premier Cru Classé estates: Mouton-Rothschild, Latour, and Lafite-Rothschild.
+It boasts around a hundred wine estates.
 It also has a fishing port and a small marina.
-Along the banks, typical huts with huge rectangular nets await fishermen.
+Along the riverbank, carrelets, traditional huts with enormous rectangular nets, await the fishermen.

-In July and August, several events and meetings are offered by winegrowers who will let you taste their products.
+In July and August, several events and gatherings are offered by winegrowers who let you taste their products.

 Beautiful and rebellious

-All along the Médoc region, there are beautiful beaches that have kept their wild and preserved character.
+All along the Médoc region, there are beautiful beaches that have retained their wild and unspoiled character.

-The Verdon is located at the mouth of the estuary.
-On the opposite bank, it is the Pointe de Grave where the Cordouan lighthouse is erected, nicknamed the Versailles of the seas, located in the department of Charente-Maritime and which can be reached by speedboat.
+Le Verdon is located at the mouth of the estuary.
+On the opposite bank is the Pointe de Grave where the Cordouan lighthouse, nicknamed the Versailles of the seas, is located in the department of Charente-Maritime and can be reached by a speedboat.

-Since 2004, the Verdon has been home to a huge marina, Port-Médoc.
-During the Second World War, the Verdon was at the centre of the Atlantic Wall, as evidenced today by the many blockhouses (more than 350 up to Soulac).
-Between marshes, beaches and the ocean, Le Verdon-sur-mer is an ideal place for a family holiday.
+Since 2004, Le Verdon has been home to the vast Port-Médoc marina.
+During World War II, Le Verdon was at the heart of the Atlantic Wall defenses, as evidenced by the numerous bunkers still standing today (more than 350 as far as Soulac).
+Nestled between marshes, beaches, and the ocean, Le Verdon-sur-Mer is an ideal destination for a family holiday.

-Picturesque with its charming little villas from the beginning of the 20th century and its 7 kilometers of beach, Soulac is one of the first seaside towns to have instituted sea bathing.
-It has also been a center of pilgrimage since the 14th century with the church Notre-Dame-de-la-Fin-des-Terres, classified as a UNESCO world heritage site , as part of the Saint-Jacques routes.
+Picturesque with its charming early 20th-century villas and 7 kilometers of beach, Soulac was one of the first seaside towns to establish sea bathing.
+It has also been a pilgrimage center since the 14th century, with the Notre-Dame-de-la-Fin-des-Terres church, a UNESCO World Heritage Site as part of the Routes of Santiago de Compostela.

-In the summer, a small tourist train runs from Pointe de Grave to Soulac - les Arros.
-This 7 km long railway line offers beautiful views of the forest, the Atlantic Ocean and the Cordouan lighthouse offshore.
+A small tourist train provides service during the summer from Pointe de Grave to Soulac-les-Arros.
+This 7 km long railway line offers lovely views of the forest, the Atlantic Ocean and the Cordouan lighthouse offshore.

-Between forests (6000 hectares), beaches (12 km), marshes and ocean, it is a protected natural site.
-Montalivet is home to several naturist beaches.
-On the edge of the forest, the La Grange du patrimoine museum presents the Médoc over 100,000 years of history.
+Nestled between forests (6,000 hectares), beaches (12 km), marshes, and the ocean, it is a protected natural site.
+Montalivet boasts several naturist beaches.
+On the edge of the forest, the La Grange du Patrimoine museum presents the Médoc region through 100,000 years of history.

 Adventure Park